EBjerrum/rdeditor/README.md

 Templates:

-- Templates work kind of like atoms, so if you click on an atom, the template will be added directly to that atom, but if you click and drag from that atom, the template will be added with a single bond to that atom.
+- Templates work kind of like atoms, so if you click on an atom, the template will be added directly to that atom.
 - If a template is selected and dragged from an atom, the template will be added with a single bond to the clicked atom.
 - Some templates can also be added to bonds by clicking on the middle of the bond.
 - Dragging on a canvas with a template will add a carbon atom and a single bond to the template.

 Other actions:

-- most other actions (R/S, E/Z, Increase/Decrease charge, adjust number) works by clikcing on existing atoms.
+- most other actions (R/S, E/Z, Increase/Decrease charge, Adjust atom number) works by clikcing on existing atoms.

 #### Top Menu: